 Once the Hog displays are asleep you can wake them up by pressing any key.
 It is a good idea to use the Pig key as this will prevent you from accidentally changing any data within the show.

-External displays and USB touchscreens are supported on the Hog 4, Full Boar 4, Road Hog 4, and HedgeHog 4x consoles.
+A wide variety of external displays and USB touchscreens are supported on the Hog 4, Full Boar 4, Road Hog 4, and HedgeHog 4x consoles.
 When an external touchscreen is required High End Systems recommends using Master Wing 4 or Playback Wing 4 for the greatest level of compatability and integration.
-Hog 4 OS consoles are also compatible with the touchscreen part numbers listed below:

 |ELO||AccuTouch ET1229L||12"||All Part No.|